carpentries/instructor-training/_extras/checkout.md

 and then you and everyone else taking part in the session will give feedback on your teaching in the session's Etherpad.
 Note that people are required to give feedback on themselves as well as on others;
-note also that it's useful to organize your feedback along the two axes of positive vs. negative and content vs. presentation, just as you will have done during the two-day class.
+note also that it is useful to organize your feedback along the two axes of positive vs. negative and content vs. presentation, just as you will have done during the two-day class.